 The 1989 Daulapur-Saturia Tornado occurred on April 26th, 1989.

-It's estimated that this tornado reached F5 wind speeds but hasn't been officially rated.
+It's estimated that this tornado reached F5 wind speeds, but it wasn't officially rated.

 It traveled about 50 miles (80 kilometers) while it was on the ground.

-The width of this tornado was about 1 mile (1.5 kilometers) wide, but at one point reached a width of 1.5 miles (2.5 kilometers).
+The width of this tornado was about 1 mile (1.5 kilometers) wide, but at one point this torando reached a width of 1.5 miles (2.5 kilometers).

 It affected the Manikganj District in Bangladesh.